 Generative AI has brought renewed focus on the security of AI itself.
 Many issues are familiar, such as supply chain risks in AI/ML middleware.
-Others are distinct to generative AI, such as prompt attacks injected through the model architecture, which allows attackers to, for example, exfiltrate sensitive information/model weights.
 In addressing AI security, it is useful to separate traditional software security concerns addressed via current approaches, from novel threat vectors against the AI model itself.
 The latter is a nascent space.
 Nevertheless, similar security concepts may still apply.